Ruiqi-Chen-0216/Ruiqi-Chen-0216.github.io/_pages/home.md

 2. A11yBLV: Making GAI Creativity Accessible to Blind and Low-Vision Users (advised by Prof. Jacob O. Wobbrock)
 3. RSSR-VLM: Human-AI Reasoning for Room Scanning and Safety (advised by Prof. Jon E. Froehlich)

-and 4 projects are under submission & review:
+and 3 projects are under submission & review:
 1. The Agent Will Query You Now: Making Data Systems Natively AI-Friendly (Under Review)
 2. Designing AI-Powered Reminiscence Interventions for Dementia: Exploring Personalization, Professional Support, and Collaboration (Under Review)
-3. CreationBlends Reality: Enhancing Users' Socio-spatial Perceptions through Embodied Gestural Interactions in a Co-creative AR Environment (Under Review)
-4. Revitalizing Public Spaces with Augmented Reality Art at Common Space (Under Revison)
+3. Revitalizing Public Spaces with Augmented Reality Art at Common Space (Under Revison)

 # 🎖 Teaching, Mentorship and Service
 * Paper reviewer for ACM Conference on Human Factors in Computing Systems (CHI), 2025